migae/lab.clj.appengine/README.md

 make sure they get reloaded we use the standard `ns-tracker` library in a Java Servlet Filter that intercepts all HTTP requests and reloads changed code before forwarding requests to handlers.

+Oh yeah, the other thing is we use `gradle` rather than `leiningen`.
+I love leiningen, but using it doesn't make sense for GAE; the google-supplied gradle plugin does everything we need, and in some respects gradle is arguably superior to leiningen (e.g. supporting multiple subprojects, build flavors, etc.)

 ## servlet definition